You are viewing a condensed mobile version of this NASPA webpage.

 The cardbox system keeps track of each question’s due date even after they come due, so you can always see how many days past due your questions are.
 Rather than moving individual questions between cardboxes as a way to reschedule them, you should get to know the Shift by Days and Shift by Questions Due actions in NZM’s Manage tab; in NZ, choose Tools → Reschedule Cardbox Contents… and look for the similarly named buttons.
 Both of these rescheduling commands have the same effect, which is to shift all questions forward or back by the same amount of time, the only difference being how that amount of time is calculated.
 The Reschedule by Cardbox command is stronger; it scrubs all existing due dates, maintaining each question in its current box but with a new due date based on the Schedule and Window values — almost the same as what would happen if you deleted them all from the cardbox and then added them back.
 This latter command is useful after you’ve been studying just a subgroup of words in your cardbox for a while, when you switch back to the full cardbox, and find to your horror that the words you stopped studying are now way past due and want to be done before all the rest.

 Both NZ and NZM can operate on cardboxes that are synced with Dropbox cloud storage, and in that way, multiple devices can sync their cardbox/quiz-statistics databases with each other.
-In the case of NZ up to version 3.3.0, you won’t see any mention of syncing in the application interface, but you can use the Preferences dialog to make it look for its data directory in a location that Dropbox is passively syncing (though NZ doesn’t actually move the data for you, so you’ll have to do that yourself).
-If your Dropbox installation is set up for automatic syncing of the Dropbox directory in your home directory, then you should retarget NZ’s data directory to Dropbox/Apps/Zyzzyva and move your data there.
-Having done that, you’re now ready to sync with other desktop and mobile devices through Dropbox.
-NZM, on the other hand, is programmed to sync with Dropbox on its own and has buttons for that purpose.
-If you’re firing up a new NZM installation, and already have a usable data directory waiting in the right location on Dropbox, you can start by pressing the Sync button, signing in and giving permission when prompted, and then — please! — read the prompts about conflicted items before you agree to proceed with the sync.
-For first-time use, you should tell it to sync in one direction only, from Dropbox to your mobile device, by answering Yes to the first question and No to the second before answering Yes to start syncing.
+In the case of NZ up to version 3.3.0, you won’t see any mention of syncing in the application interface, but you can use the Preferences dialog to make it look for its data directory in a location that Dropbox is syncing in the background (though NZ doesn’t actually move the data for you, so you’ll have to do that yourself).
+NZM, on the other hand, is programmed to sync actively with Dropbox, without an installed Dropbox app, and has a Sync button for that purpose.
+To bring multiple devices' Zyzzyva data directories into sync, they all need to target the same Apps/Zyzzyva folder in the same user's Dropbox cloud storage.
+(Important: If you are using NZM, you should sync your mobile devices to Dropbox first, because Zyzzyva's active sync engine won't link up with a Dropbox app folder that it didn't create.
+Then, on your desktop devices, install the Dropbox application, set it up for automatic syncing of the Dropbox directory inside your home directory, then retarget NZ’s data directory to Dropbox/Apps/Zyzzyva and move or merge your data there so that Dropbox can manage them.
+Having done that, you’re ready to sync all of your devices through Dropbox.)
+When firing up any new NZM installation, press the Sync button, sign in to Dropbox and give permission when prompted, and then — please! — if you see prompts about conflicted items, read those questions before you agree to proceed with the sync.
+The first time you sync, there may be conflicts between older, useful cardbox/quiz-statistics databases on Dropbox and newer, but useless databases just established on your mobile device; if so, you should tell it to sync in one direction only, from Dropbox to your mobile device, by answering Yes to the first question and No to the second before answering Yes to start syncing.
 It will take a while, and it will try to keep your device awake, because NZM isn’t programmed to pause a sync and finish it later; since iOS tolerates only short periods of background activity before killing an active app, you should let it run in the foreground.
 After one or more tries, having completed this initial sync, NZM will only sync files that have changed, so it’ll be very quick.
 The one thing to remember, to avoid disappointment, is to sync when you start cardboxing and again when you stop, because otherwise you could end up with two or more devices that both think they have newer cardbox data, and this will be flagged as a sync conflict later on.

 There is one Anagrams cardbox for each lexicon, and the contents won’t automatically be brought forward when you begin to study a new one.
 Currently, NZM has no mechanism for importing cardbox/quiz-statistics data, so, here are a couple of ways to do it, both involving Dropbox sync.
 One is to use NZ’s Cardbox tab to target the new lexicon and use the Import… button to merge the old lexicon’s data into the new lexicon’s database, then sync everything back to your mobile device.
 The other, which doesn’t require NZ, is to go to dropbox.com and copy the Anagrams.db file from one lexicon’s subdirectory under Apps/Zyzzyva/quiz/data to the other, then go back to NZM, sync, and create a new cardbox quiz that targets the new lexicon.